abderaahman/Soc-Home-Lab/README.md

 Practical Attack Implementation
 Detection and Containment
 Lessons Learned
-Introduction
-This repository contains documentation and resources for a SOC (Security Operations Center) Home Lab built on AWS.
-The lab simulates a real-world cybersecurity attack and response scenario.
-The components include:

-Windows Server (Victim Machine)
-Splunk (SIEM Solution)
-Mythic C2 (Command and Control Server)
-Kali Linux (Attacker Machine)
-This lab walks through the different phases of an attack, including information gathering, gaining access, discovery, payload execution, and data exfiltration, followed by detection and response strategies.

 Lab Topology
-The lab is deployed on AWS and consists of the following key components:
+The lab is deployed within an AWS infrastructure, consisting of the following components:

-Kali Linux - Attacker Machine
-Mythic C2 Server - Command and Control Server
-Splunk - Security Information and Event Management (SIEM) solution Windows Server 2022 - Victim machine for attacks Attack Scenario Breakdown
-The lab simulates the following phases of a cyberattack:
+Kali Linux – Attacker machine used for reconnaissance and exploitation Mythic C2 – Command and Control (C2) server used to deploy and manage payloads Splunk – SIEM platform for real-time monitoring and log analysis Windows Server 2022 – Victim machine vulnerable to attacks Each of these components is hosted on AWS EC2 instances, interconnected within a Virtual Private Cloud (VPC) environment.

+Attack Scenario Breakdown
+The attack simulation is broken down into seven distinct phases:

-Information Gathering: The attacker uses Nmap to identify open ports on the victim machine.
+Information Gathering: Using tools like Nmap, the attacker scans for open ports and vulnerable services on the target machine.
-Initial Access: Using a brute-force RDP attack to gain access to the Windows Server.
+Initial Access: A brute-force attack is executed on the Remote Desktop Protocol (RDP) service of the Windows Server to gain unauthorized access.
-Discovery: Gathering internal system information.
+Discovery: Once inside, the attacker gathers critical system information such as users, network configuration, and services.
-Defense Evasion: Disabling Windows Defender to avoid detection.
+Defense Evasion: The attacker disables Windows Defender to avoid detection and ensure continued access.
-Payload Execution: Deploying a backdoor payload.
+Payload Execution: A backdoor payload is deployed on the victim machine to establish persistent access.
-Command & Control (C2): Maintaining remote control of the victim machine.
+Command & Control (C2): The attacker maintains remote control over the compromised server using Mythic C2.
-Data Exfiltration: Exfiltrating sensitive data from the victim machine.
+Data Exfiltration: Sensitive data is extracted from the victim server to the attacker's C2 infrastructure.
 Deployment Steps
 Windows Deployment
-This involves creating a VPC, configuring routing tables, and launching EC2 instances for Windows Server, Kali Linux, and Mythic C2.
-Detailed instructions for setting up AWS services are provided.
+VPC Creation: Set up a dedicated Virtual Private Cloud (VPC) in AWS to host the lab infrastructure.
+EC2 Instances: Deploy Windows Server 2022, Kali Linux, Splunk, and Mythic C2 as separate EC2 instances, each with its own security group and networking configuration.
+Network Configuration: Create routing tables, subnets, and internet gateways to ensure proper connectivity between the machines.
 Splunk Deployment
-Splunk is deployed on an Amazon Linux instance for monitoring and analyzing logs.
-Instructions include downloading and configuring Splunk, setting up log forwarding, and assigning an Elastic IP for accessibility.
+Instance Setup: Install Splunk on an Amazon Linux EC2 instance.
+Log Forwarding: Configure the Splunk Forwarder on the Windows Server to forward logs to the Splunk instance for real-time monitoring.
+Security Configuration: Set up security rules to allow access to Splunk over port 8000.
 Mythic C2 Deployment
-Mythic C2 is deployed on an Ubuntu server for managing the attack payloads and sessions with the compromised victim machine.
+Ubuntu Setup: Deploy Mythic C2 on an Ubuntu server in a separate VPC from the other instances to simulate an external attacker.
+Payload Creation: Configure and deploy payloads using Mythic C2 to target the Windows Server.
+C2 Session Management: Manage and control compromised machines using Mythic's C2 functionality.
 Practical Attack Implementation
-The attack consists of seven phases:
+This lab covers a hands-on approach to simulating a full attack lifecycle.
+It includes:

-Information Gathering: Using Nmap to scan for open ports.
+Phase 1: Information Gathering: Using Nmap to scan for open ports, such as RDP on the victim machine.
-Initial Access: Brute-forcing RDP to access the Windows Server.
+Phase 2: Initial Access: Gaining access to the Windows Server through brute-force attacks on the RDP service using tools like Crowbar.
-Discovery: Command-line queries to understand the system environment.
+Phase 3: Discovery: Identifying critical system information using commands like whoami, net user, and ipconfig.
-Defense Evasion: Disabling security mechanisms such as Windows Defender.
+Phase 4: Defense Evasion: Disabling security tools like Windows Defender to remain undetected.
-Payload Execution: Executing malicious payloads using the Mythic C2 server.
+Phase 5: Payload Execution: Executing a malicious payload using Mythic C2 to establish persistent access.
-Command and Control (C2): Maintaining control over the compromised machine.
+Phase 6: Command & Control: Maintaining remote control over the victim through Mythic C2 sessions.
-Data Exfiltration: Extracting sensitive information from the victim system.
+Phase 7: Data Exfiltration: Exfiltrating sensitive files, such as password files, from the victim machine.
 Detection and Containment
-The logs collected by Splunk allow detection of the attack.
-By analyzing Event Code 4776, unusual activity such as failed login attempts and unauthorized processes can be detected.
-Key containment strategies include isolating the compromised system, terminating C2 connections, blocking the attacker's IP address, and re-enabling security mechanisms like Windows Defender.
+Detection
+Using Splunk, the attack is detected by monitoring logs for unusual events, such as:

+Repeated login failures (Event Code 4776)
+Unauthorized process execution (e.g., custom malicious processes) New user accounts created by the attacker
+Containment
+To contain the attack and prevent further damage:

+Isolate the Victim: Disconnect the compromised Windows Server from the network.
+Terminate C2 Sessions: Block the C2 connections to cut off the attacker's access.
+Firewall Adjustments: Block the attacker's IP and update firewall rules to prevent future attacks.
+Remove Unauthorized Users: Remove any accounts created by the attacker and re-enable security measures like Windows Defender.
 Lessons Learned
-Key takeaways from the lab include:

-Importance of Strong Authentication: Weak RDP passwords made the system vulnerable.
-Multi-factor authentication (MFA) should be enabled.
+Importance of Strong Authentication: Weak passwords allowed brute-force attacks to succeed.
+Implementing multi-factor authentication (MFA) would prevent such attacks.

-Early Detection and Monitoring: Implementing endpoint detection and response (EDR) could have mitigated the attack.
+Early Detection and Monitoring: Endpoint detection and response (EDR) solutions should be deployed to detect and respond to malicious activities like disabling security services or abnormal RDP sessions.

-Need for Regular Vulnerability Assessments: Open ports and weak security configurations were exploited.
-Regular scans should be performed.
+Regular Vulnerability Assessments: Open ports, especially services like RDP, should be routinely scanned and secured to prevent exploitation.

-Anticipating Defense Evasion Techniques: Security teams must be prepared to detect evasion tactics like disabling antivirus software.
+Anticipating Defense Evasion: Attackers often disable security measures.
+Continuous monitoring and integrity checks should be performed to detect such evasion techniques.

-This is a detailed README file that outlines the purpose, components, and steps involved in the SOC Home Lab.
-You can adjust and add further details as needed based on any specific requirements.
+Conclusion
+This SOC Home Lab provides a comprehensive, hands-on experience of simulating and detecting cyberattacks in a controlled environment.
+It serves as a valuable resource for learning about attack methods, detection strategies, and incident response techniques.